 And as we now await the IG report, which rumors I hear and people I talk to, I have my sources every day, they believe it's going to be as devastating to people like James Comey as the report that he put out, the IG, on Andrew McCabe, who now is facing a criminal referral.

-Uh so, you know, we do know all of these things happen, and yet the media in this country ignored it and then called me a conspiracy theorist.
+So, you know, we do know all of these things happen, and yet the media in this country ignored it and then called me a conspiracy theorist.

-I've been everything we've reported is now proven true, as you mentioned, as evidenced by the New York Times, Washington Post, they now have to cover, you know, stories we broke, you know, over a year ago.
+Everything we've reported is now proven true, as you mentioned, as evidenced by the New York Times, Washington Post.

-No one is above the law, and I believe this is gonna end up going all the way up to Valerie Jarrett and to Barack Obama, uh, and and you're gonna discover I mean you didn't have this much stuff going on, and the president of the United States didn't know it.
+No one is above the law, and I believe this is going to end up going all the way up to Valerie Jarrett and to Barack Obama.

-I'm gonna tell you why you're right.
+I'm going to tell you why you're right.

-It was the inadvertently the New York Times revealed what you just said about Barack Obama is absolutely true, and I'll tell you about that when we get back.
+It was inadvertently, the New York Times revealed what you just said about Barack Obama is absolutely true.

-As we continue, former Speaker of the House New Kingrich, we are awaiting his new book, by the way.
+As we continue, former Speaker of the House, New Kingrich, we are awaiting his new book, by the way.

 It's out in just a couple of weeks.